Testing the effectiveness of unconventional monetary policy in Japan and the United States: Conclusion

 \section{Conclusion}

-The paper develops theoretical and empirical models to study the effectiveness of unconventional monetary policy.
-The theoretical model allows the degree of effectiveness of unconventional policy to range from being as fully effective as conventional policy to being completely ineffective, and it provides theoretical underpinnings to the empirical model.
-Our empirical analysis is based on an agnostic structural VAR model that accounts for the effective lower bound on the policy rate and captures unconventional policy via a shadow rate.
-Our results provide strong evidence against the hypothesis that the ELB is empirically\ irrelevant, which implies that the ELB has been an important constraint on monetary policy in both the U.S. and Japan.
+The paper develops theoretical and empirical models to study the effectiveness of unconventional monetary policy in the U.S. and Japan.
+The theoretical model allows the degree of effectiveness of unconventional policy to range from being as effective as conventional policy to being completely ineffective, and it provides theoretical underpinnings to the empirical model and our approach to testing the irrelevance hypothesis of the ELB.
+The empirical analysis is based on an agnostic structural VAR model that accounts for the ELB on the policy rate and captures unconventional policy via the shadow rate.
+Our results provide strong evidence against the hypothesis that the ELB is empirically\ irrelevant, and support the view that the ELB has been an important constraint on monetary policy in both the U.S. and Japan.
 However, our results also reveal strong delayed effects and country-specific differences in the effect of unconventional policy relative to conventional policy.